-Post-Analytic Systems tic Systems Standard Guidance ii. confidential information, if stored, is secure; iii. only information necessary to fulfill authorized functions is maintained in the laboratory units; iv. confidential information is secured from casual observation; V. confidential information is released or transferred only as authorized by the director, subject to New York State and federal confidentiality requirements; vi. obsolete information is purged or destroyed in an appropriate manner; and vii. proper behavior is exhibited showing no discrimination, abuse or other adverse actions directed at any patient or client.
-Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Confidentia Records A ality Standard of Practice 3 (CON S3): Controlled Laws and regulations pertaining to HIV-related and genetic testing information and information on their applicability to The director r is responsible for determining and approving: testing performed at the laboratory should be available to employees. , circumstances and duties where access to idential information is appropriate for staff; and omployees. , , and to whom, information is to be released, ect to state and federal confidentiality requirements.
+Post-Analytic Systems tic Systems Standard Guidance i. confidential information is accessible only to authorized persons; ii. confidential information, if stored, is secure; iii. only information necessary to fulfill authorized functions is maintained in the laboratory units; iv. confidential information is secured from casual observation; V. confidential information is released or transferred only as authorized by the director, subject to New York State and federal confidentiality requirements; vi. obsolete information is purged or destroyed in an appropriate manner; and vii. proper behavior is exhibited showing no discrimination, abuse or other adverse actions directed at any patient or client.
+Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Confidentia Records A ality Standard of Practice 3 (CON S3): Controlled Laws and regulations pertaining to HIV-related and genetic testing information and information on their applicability to The director is responsible for determining and approving: testing performed at the laboratory should be available to employees. , circumstances and duties where access to idential information is appropriate for staff; and 5p.5,555. , and to whom, information is to be released, ect to state and federal confidentiality requirements.
 Regulatory authority: 10 NYCRR subdivision 58-1.10(g)